mantidproject/mantid/docs/source/fitting/fitfunctions/ZFMuonium.rst

 :math:`A_0` is the amplitude,

-A (MHz) is the isotropic hyperfine coupling constant,
+FreqA (MHz) is the isotropic hyperfine coupling constant,

+FreqD (MHz) is the anisotropic hyperfine coupling constant,

 :math:`F_\text{cut}` is the frequency cut,